-God wants people to pray.
+Why should we pray?
+Because God wants us to pray.
 Jesus set the example.
-He prayed.
+Jesus prayed.
 He taught His followers to pray, and how not to pray.
 He brought His closest followers with Him to keep watch and to pray, as He began His hardest day in prayer.
 The apostles call on believers to be in "unceasing prayer" (Romans 12:12, Colossians 4:2; 1 Thessalonians 5:17; Ephesians 6:18; Jude 20; 1 Peter 4:7; Philippians 4:6.)
 Paul was a pray-er, too (2 Corinthians 13:7; Ephesians 1:16-23; Philippians 1:9; 2 Thessalonians 1:11).
 The early church urged its members to pray intercessions for all.
 The early church even prayed for their government's rulers, who were often trying to stop them and (rarely) even kill them.
 Their concerns were not just for their own.

 The more your heart opens out to God in prayer, the more that your time with God will buoy your daily life.
-Spiritual disciplines and practices assist us in this opening-out.
+Spiritual disciplines and practices assist us in this act of opening-out.

 back to top